rickwassing/cicada-app-installers/README.md

 ## Versioning

 We use [semantic versioning](http://semver.org/).
-Current version is 0.10.1.
+Current version is 0.10.7.
 Cicada is still in initial development.
 Anything may change at any time and the software should not be considered stable.

 ## Authors

-- **Rick Wassing**, rick.wassing@sydney.edu.au, Woolcock Institute of Medical Research, The University of Sydney, Australia
+- **Rick Wassing**, rick.wassing@woolcock.org.au, Woolcock Institute of Medical Research, The University of Sydney, Australia

 > ### Your help is more than welcome!
 >